zencyy/ID/README.md

 Mugify is an innovative online platform that brings together mug enthusiasts, designers, and casual shoppers.
 Our website offers a unique blend of e-commerce and community features, allowing users to browse, purchase, and even share their own mug designs.

 With Mugify, you're not just buying a mug; you're joining a vibrant community of mug/cup lovers and creators.
 Design Process
 Our design process focused on creating a user-friendly, visually appealing platform that caters to both shoppers and designers.
 We aimed to create a seamless experience that encourages user engagement and creativity.

 User Stories:
 As a shopper, I want to easily browse through various mug designs, so that I can find and purchase the perfect mug for me or as a gift.

+As a user, I want the website to be easy to navigate and use, with a clean and intuitive interface.

+As a user, I want the website to be responsive and work well on all devices (desktops, tablets, and smartphones).

+As a user, I want the website to load quickly and be performant.

 As a designer, I want to share my mug/cup designs with the community, so that I can get feedback and potentially sell my creations.

+As a designer, I want to have a clear and easy-to-use interface for uploading my mug designs.

 As a community member, I want to interact with other mug enthusiasts, so that I can discuss designs and get inspiration.

+As a community member, I want to be able to easily share mug designs on social media.

 Features
 Existing Features
 Product Catalog: Allows users to browse and purchase from a wide range of mug designs.

-Community Forum: Enables users to share their mug designs, comment on posts, and interact with people in the community.
+Community : Enables users to share their mug designs, comment on posts, and interact with people in the community.

 Lucky Spin: Allow users to spin the lucky wheel with 3 chances given everyday and stand a chance to win vouchers.

-Discounts: Users can use the voucher code to redeem in the checkout page to get discount Shopping Cart: Enables users to add items to their cart and complete purchases.
+Discounts: Users can use the voucher code to redeem in the checkout page to get discount

+Shopping Cart: Enables users to add items to their cart and complete purchases.

 Design Upload: Allows users to upload and share their own mug designs with the community.

 Features Left to Implement: